 - Early planning, design and sourcing is even more important in inflationary times.
 Consideration should be given to whether there are alternative designs, suppliers, materials or components that could be substituted and are less prone to the risk of delay and inflation.
 If the specification/Employer's Requirements does not allow for substitutions, check whether that can be changed by agreement.
 Suppliers and those procuring from them need to consider availability and delivery times of key components and materials and how these may be secured before ordering.
-The Welsh Government has published WPPN 09/21 with advice for public sector bodies on sourcing materials in the face of unprecedented pricing pressures.
 Proposed contract terms or terms of business should be carefully reviewed and understood before being accepted. - Consider early ordering of and payment for materials or key components to lock in prices.
 JCT and NEC contracts provide for advance payments and for security for early orders and deliveries by way of advance payment and off-site material bonds. - Carry out regular financial checks on companies within your supply chain.
 Consider whether these suppliers are sufficiently resilient and have their own plans in place to deal with shortages and delivery delays.

-- Consider whether alternative procurement methods may be appropriate such as two stage tendering, open book procurement or target cost approach.
-For example, two stage tendering enables the main contractor and certain specialists to be engaged early on the basis of agreed overheads and profit, with the contractor and its key sub-contractors participating in progressing the design, buildability, procurement and pricing, allowing for a later second stage tender. - Consider the overall risk profile of the proposed project, including programme, and whether there is a way to mitigate delays or exposure to them, for example by reducing liquidated damages. - Once in contract, keep good written records to assist with any variation/delay/loss and expense claims, and follow all notification requirements for possible delays or difficulties punctually and in accordance with the contract terms. - As cash flow will be even more important, apply for payment on time and in accordance with the contract's requirements, and chase late and retention payments.
+- Consider whether alternative procurement methods may be appropriate such as two stage tendering, open book procurement or a target cost approach.
+For example, two stage tendering enables the main contractor and certain specialists to be engaged early on the basis of agreed overheads and profit, with the contractor and its key sub-contractors participating in progressing the design, buildability, procurement and pricing, allowing for a later second stage tender to finalise the contract price. - Consider the overall risk profile of the proposed project, including programme, and whether there is a way to mitigate delays or exposure to them, generally and particularly in relation to supplies, for example by reducing liquidated damages. - Once in contract, keep good written records to assist with any variation/delay/loss and expense claims, and follow all notification requirements for possible delays or difficulties punctually and in accordance with the contract terms. - As cash flow will be even more important, apply for payment on time and in accordance with the contract's requirements, and chase late and retention payments.